Is Your Website Crawlable by AI? How to Test and Fix AI Bot Access

 JavaScript-rendered content invisible to crawlers

-AI crawlers generally don’t execute JavaScript.
-If your content is rendered client-side through React, Vue, Angular, or similar frameworks, AI bots may see an empty page.
+Many AI crawlers may not execute client-side JavaScript.
+If your content is rendered only through React, Vue, Angular, or a similar framework, some bots may receive little or no page content.

 How to fix: